KartikLakhotiya/CRUD-API/README.md

 Welcome to the CRUD API repository!
 This project demonstrates a basic CRUD (Create, Read, Update, Delete) API using Node.js, Express, and MongoDB.
 This API allows users to create, read, update, and delete resources stored in a MongoDB database.

+There are some unecessary codes in the backend directory but I will soon make the codes more readable and understandable.
+I added these codes for testing the APIs.

 ## Features

 - **Create**: Add new resources to the database.